avalynndev/imprompt/README.md

-# ⚡ Imprompt
+# Imprompt

 > **Enhance your AI prompts.
 Converse with any webpage.
 All in one Chrome extension.**

+> This extention was made using chrome's build in AI.
+So this extention will not work for any other browser except chrome.

 **Imprompt** transforms how you interact with AI and the web.
 It seamlessly integrates with **ChatGPT**, **Claude**, and **Gemini**, giving you tools to **refine prompts** instantly.
 Beyond that, Imprompt also introduces an **AI-powered side panel** that lets you **ask questions about any webpage** — summaries, facts, insights, or ideas — directly within your browser.

-# 🧠 Two Powerful Features
+# Two Powerful Features

 ### 1️⃣ Prompt Enhancer (for AI chat websites)